 A certain humor begins this chapter.
-We get one more look at a list of the movers and shakers that live in the places where things are supposed to happen.
+We get one more look at a list of the movers and shakers who live in the places where things are supposed to happen.
 But the most important thing that is happening is not happening in the palaces among kings, governors, tetrarch and sub-governors, nor among the high priests and religious leaders.
-The thing Luke notices is happening in the countryside and desert.
+The thing Luke wants us to notice is happening in the countryside and desert.

-Dear God, thank you for the certainty with which you introduced Jesus to this world -Old Testament prophecy confirmed and clear declarations and evidence of his identity.
-Some days it is easy to wonder, and days of doubt diminish my ability to live a changed life.
-Strengthen me in difficult days, and help my unbelief.
+Dear God, thank you for the certainty with which you introduced Jesus to this world -- Old Testament prophecy was confirmed with clear declarations and evidence of his identity.
+Some days it is easy to wonder; days of doubt diminish my ability to live a changed life.
+Strengthen me in difficult days and help always my unbelief.
 Help me live life today in full belief in Jesus, in Jesus' name, Amen.